webboty/Dexter-Wiki/End-Effectors.md

 Signals from the Dexter [Motor Control PCB](Motor-Control-PCB) to the Tool Interface:
 - Ground (P25 pin 1)
-- Logic power +5 Volts (P25 pin 2)
+- Logic power +5 Volts (J25 pin 2, the bottom pin).
+Note: Although out of spec, this actually appears to work very well as a power supply for the servos, making the next signal unnecessary.
-- Supply power (18V DC from AC adapter J25?), regulated to Servo power voltage (6 - 8.75V) at the interface by the servo power supply board  See: [Parts](https://octopart.com/bom-tool/4UgoKwTw), [source](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da6dc9e512), [Schematic and PCB design](https://workspace.circuitmaker.com/Projects/Details/James-Newton-2/Dexter-Tool-Interface-Servo-Power-Supply)
+- Supply power (18V DC from AC adapter J25?), regulated to Servo power voltage (6 - 8.75V) at the interface by the servo power supply board  See: [Parts](https://octopart.com/bom-tool/4UgoKwTw), [source](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da6dc9e512), [Schematic and PCB design](https://workspace.circuitmaker.com/Projects/Details/James-Newton-2/Dexter-Tool-Interface-Servo-Power-Supply).
+Note: The +5 supply line appears to work fine.
 - Servo data bus, bidirectional.
 AUX1 via J20 (bottom pin, on bottom connector left side of motor board)
 - Return serial data.
 AUX2 via J21?
-- The Dexter HD has 1 additional wire which can be used for the servo power (6 - 8.75V).
+- The Dexter HD has 1 additional wire which could be used for the servo power (6 - 8.75V) if we want to route that separately from the main supply power.

 _Note: J20 and J21 accept TE Connectivity part 2-179694-2_
 [^](http://www.te.com/usa-en/product-2-179694-2.html)